learn-co-curriculum/hs-bcrypt-set-up/README.md

 ## Setting Up Your App with Bcrypt

 We want our users to sign in with a password, but we can't just save user passwords in plain text.
-That makes it too easy for someone to hack in to our system and steal everyone's secrets.
+That makes it too easy for someone to hack in and steal everyone's secrets.

-We’re going to set up secure password storage with a gem called [Bcrypt](https://github.com/codahale/bcrypt-ruby) that will encrypt our users passwords before we save them in our database.
+We’re going to set up secure password storage with a gem called [Bcrypt](https://github.com/codahale/bcrypt-ruby) to encrypt our users passwords before we save them in our database.

   + Bcrypt uses a hashing algorithm, which means it takes a chunk of data (your user's password) and create a "digital fingerprint," or hash, of it.
 Essentially a long string of numbers and letters like this: `$2a$10$vI8aWBnW3fID.ZQ4/zo1G.q1lRps.9cGLcZEiGDMVr5yUP1KUOYTa`.

+Let's get started!

 **Step 1** - Add the `gem "bcrypt"` to your Gemfile and run `bundle install` from the terminal.